mwpriddy/mwpriddy.github.io/_posts/2015-03-04-Uniaxial-Stress-Strain-Transverse-Isotropic-Material.md

 \label{eqn: Hooke3D}
 $$

-For general anisotropic elasticity, we can see there are only 6 independent values due to symmetry.
+From the above equation, we can see there are only 6 independent stiffnes matrix values due to symmetry.

 ## Uniaxial Strain